witfyl-ravped/urbit-react-cookbook/sendingmessages.md

     </form>
 ```

-We've seen this UI pattern in the previous two lessons.
+We've seen this UI pattern in the previous lesson.
 It's worth noting that we can `map` over our `key` array and render each `key` as a string since we converted the `key` from a `Resource` to a `Path` in our callback function.
-So users select a chat from the drop down, enter their message and when they press send the variables are sent to `sendMessageLocal()` where they are formatted to a `thread` and sent to the proper chat.
-Our `logHandler` function above then renders these new messages to our app's UI.
+So users select a chat from the drop down, enter their message and when they press "Send Message" the variables are sent to `sendMessageLocal()` where they are formatted to a `thread` and sent to the proper chat.
+Our `logHandler` function above then renders these new messages to our app's UI as it receives them via the first subscription we set up in this section.